webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 to ask WebGPU to derive the layout of data from the shaders.
 We're not using any data though.

+As long as there is only one function marked as `@vertex` in the module specified in the `vertex` section above, the render pipeline will use that function for a vertex shader.
+Similarly, if there is only one function marked as `@fragment` in the module specified in `fragment` section, the render pipeline will use that function as a fragment shader.

-We then tell the render pipeline to use the `vs` function from our shader module for a vertex shader and the `fs` function for our fragment shader.
-Otherwise, we tell it the format of the first render target. "render target" means the texture we will render to.
+We also need to specify the format of the first render target. "render target" means the texture we will render to.
 When we create a pipeline we have to specify the format for the texture(s) we'll use this pipeline to eventually render to.